UofT-UTSC-CS-sandbox/pactify/doc/sprint0/product.md

 ##### Testing:
 -  Feature has passed all unit tests, integrations tests, and end-to-end tests.
 -  Manual testing has been performed to find edge cases and/or unexpected behaviours.
--  Any bugs found during testing have been fixed and restested.
+-  Any bugs found during testing have been fixed and retested.

 ##### Usability:
--  User interface adheres to ux/ui principles (usability and accessibility).
+-  User interface adheres to UX/UI principles (usability and accessibility).
 -  Feedback from usability tests has been incorporated and resolved.
 -  Thorough usability testing has been conducted and reviewed.